jerryscript-project/iotjs/docs/help/Getting-Started.md

 Depend on the purpose of the test case (whether it's a positive or negative one), place it under `test/run_pass` or `test/run_fail` directory.
 The required external resources should be placed into `test/resources`.

+All test case files must be named in the following form `test_<module name>[_<functionallity].js` where `<module name>` should match one of the JS modules name in the IoT.js.
+If there is a test case which can not tied to a module (like some js features) then the `iotjs` name can be used as module name.
+It is important to correctly specify the module name as the test executor relies on that information.

 1. Write a test case and place it into the proper directory.
 2. List up the test case in [test/testsets.json](../../test/testsets.json), and set attributes (timeout, skip, ...) on the test case if it needs.